aurmich/module_activity_fila3/docs/event-sourcing-introduction.md

-# Event Sourcing in `saluteora`
+# Event Sourcing in Modern Applications

 ## Introduction to Event Sourcing
 Event Sourcing is an architectural pattern where application state is derived from a sequence of events.
 Instead of storing the current state in a database, the application stores all events that led to the current state.
-This approach is particularly beneficial in a healthcare context like `saluteora` for tracking patient activities, medical records, and system interactions with full auditability.
+This approach is particularly beneficial in contexts requiring detailed tracking, auditing, and historical data analysis.

 ### Key Concepts
-- **Events**: Discrete actions or changes in the system (e.g., `PatientRegistered`, `AppointmentScheduled`).
+- **Events**: Discrete actions or changes in the system (e.g., `UserRegistered`, `AppointmentScheduled`).
 - **Event Store**: A database or log where all events are stored in sequence.
-- **Aggregates**: Domain objects that handle commands and produce events (e.g., a `Patient` aggregate).
+- **Aggregates**: Domain objects that handle commands and produce events (e.g., a `User` aggregate).
 - **Projectors**: Components that listen to events and build read models or projections for querying.
 - **Reactors**: Components that react to events to trigger side effects (e.g., sending notifications).

-### Benefits for Healthcare Applications
+### Benefits for Applications
-- **Audit Trail**: Every action is recorded, crucial for compliance with healthcare regulations.
+- **Audit Trail**: Every action is recorded, crucial for compliance with regulations.
 - **Reconstruction**: Ability to reconstruct past states for debugging or analysis.
 - **Flexibility**: Easy to extend with new features by adding new event types and projectors.
 - **Accuracy**: Ensures data integrity by replaying events to validate current state.